facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ///
 ```

-In addition, there are global options that are supplied through the block config.
+In addition, there are sometimes global options for a specific block type are supplied through the `block_configs`
+plugin option.
+Such options would control features for the specific block type they are defined for and would affect all
+the blocks of that type globally.

 ### Creating a Plugin

-To create a new Blocks plugin, you must drive a new class from the `Block` class.
+To create a new Blocks plugin, you must derive a new class from the `Block` class.

 ```py
 from pymdownx.blocks.block import Block